awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 All CNAMES must be lowercase to be valid\.

 **Maximum Number of Alternate Domain Names**
-For the current limit on the number of alternate domain names that you can add to a distribution, see [Amazon CloudFront Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
-To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+For the current limit on the number of alternate domain names that you can add to a distribution or to request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.

 **Permission to Change DNS Configuration**
 If you're adding alternate domain names to your distribution, you need to create CNAME records to route DNS queries for the domain names to your CloudFront distribution\.
 You must have permission to create CNAME records with the DNS service provider for the corresponding domains\.
 Typically, this means that you own the domains, but you may also be developing an application for the domain owner\.